Greenmarket Square refugee sit-in

 The Greenmarket Square refugee sit-in was a sit-in protest by a group of refugees for the purpose of getting relocated to a country outside of South Africa in response to xenophobia in the country.
-It lasted from 8 October 2019 when protestors first occupide the Waldorf Arcade to 2 April 2020 when the last group of protestors were evicted from the Central Methodist Mission church.
+It lasted from 8 October 2019 when protestors first occupied the Waldorf Arcade to 2 April 2020 when the last group of protestors were evicted from the Central Methodist Mission church.
 The protestors demanded that UNHCR assist them with being relocated to a third country outside of South Africa and other than their country of origin.
 At its height the protest grew to include about 624 protestors, including 65 undocumented refugees, according to a lawyer for the South African Department of Home Affairs.

 Timeline

 Pretoria UNHCR sit-in

 The sit-in started when around 250 protestors encamped outside the Cape Town offices of the United Nations High Commission for Refugees (UNHCR) on 8 October 2019, a month after the xenophobic motivated 2019 Johannesburg riots took place.
 A simultaneous protest by around 700 foreign refugees was also staged outside the UNHCR offices in Pretoria but were forcibly evicted on 17 November 2019 after protestors attempted to storm the UNHCR offices resulting in the arrest of 182 men, and temporary detention of 224 women and 169 children.